bdurand/lumberjack_rspec/README.md

 Logging is an important part of any server based application, and observability __is__ a product feature.

 You don't need to test every log entry.
 However, where you have important events being logged that impact monitors, metrics, or business decisions, those become critical application functionality.
-You should definitely be testing that those log entries are created as expected to prevent regressions.
+You should be testing that those log entries are created as expected to prevent regressions.

 The functionality for testing logs is included in the main [lumberjack](https://github.com/bdurand/lumberjack) gem.
 This gem provides RSpec syntactic sugar to allow writing more natural tests with better failure messages.